Is Oil & Gas Production a Good Career Path?

 The renewed safety standards are a welcome change for anyone considering a future in the oil and gas industry.

-In an oil and gas industry, you can be:
+In the oil and gas industry, you can be:

 Sitting in a furnished, air-conditioned, comfortable office,